steveberardi/starplot/docs/reference-callables.md

-Callables allow you to define your own functions for calculating a few of the style properties for stars: size, alpha (opacity), and color.
-DSOs support callables for alpha only.
+Callables allow you to define your own functions for calculating a few of the style properties for stars: size, alpha (opacity), color, and the star's label.
+DSOs support callables for alpha and labels only.
 Starplot has a few basic callables built-in, but you can also create your own.

 ???- tip "What's a Callable?"